GOP’s Graham unveils nationwide abortion ban after 15 weeks - WTOP News

 Graham’s legislation has almost zero chance of becoming law, but it elevates the abortion issue at a time when other Republicans would prefer to focus on inflation, border security and Biden’s leadership.

-The Republican bill would ban abortions nationwide after 15 weeks of pregnancy, expect in cases of rape, incest or risks to the physical health of the mother.
-Graham said it would put the U.S. on par with many other countries in Europe and around the world.
+The Republican bill would ban abortions nationwide after 15 weeks of pregnancy, except in cases of rape, incest or risk to the physical health of the mother.
+Graham said it would put the U.S. on par with many countries in Europe and around the world.

 Senate Republican leader Mitch McConnell, who is one seat away from majority control, declined to embrace Graham’s legislation.

 “I think every Republican senator running this year in these contested races has an answer as to how they feel about the issue,” McConnell said.
+He said most GOP senators prefer having the issue dealt with by the states, rather than at the federal level.
 “So I leave it up to our candidates who are quite capable of handling this issue to determine for them what their response is.”

 The Democratic senators most at risk this fall and other Democratic candidates running for Congress appeared eager to fight against Graham’s proposed nationwide abortion ban.

-Sen. Catherine Cortez Masto, the Democrat from Nevada tweeted that Graham “and every other anti-choice extremist can take a hike.”
+Sen. Catherine Cortez Masto, a Nevada Democrat, tweeted that Graham “and every other anti-choice extremist can take a hike.”

-Her Republican opponent, Adam Laxalt, has during his campaign insisted that abortion is protected in the state constitution, which it would no longer be under this bill.
+Her Republican opponent, Adam Laxalt, has during his campaign insisted that abortion is protected in the state constitution, which it may no longer be under this bill.

-In Colorado, another Democratic up for reelection, Sen. Michael Bennet, tweeted: “A nationwide abortion ban is outrageous. “
+In Colorado, another Democrat up for reelection, Sen. Michael Bennet, tweeted: “A nationwide abortion ban is outrageous. “

 Bennet pledged “to defend a woman’s right to make her own health care decisions, no matter what ZIP code she lives in.
 We cannot afford to let the Republicans take back the Senate.”

-The races for control of Congress are tight in the split 50-50 Senate where one seat determines majority control and the House, where Speaker Nancy Pelosi can afford to lose only a very few seats.
+The races for control of Congress are tight in the split 50-50 Senate, where one seat determines majority control, and in the House, where Speaker Nancy Pelosi can afford to lose only a few seats.

 Pelosi called Graham’s bill the “clearest signal of extreme MAGA Republicans’ intent to criminalize women’s health freedom in all 50 states and arrest doctors for providing basic care.
 Make no mistake: if Republicans get the chance, they will work to pass laws even more draconian than this bill.”